StorjOld/hashserv/README.md

 #### 2. Auditing

 The hashserv should list all files it is currently storing.
 All files are to be addressed by their hash.
 File name, and any other metadata should be discarded on upload.
 A cryptographical audit of each file should also be displayed.
-Where audits should be completed will be up to the settings of the hashserv node.
+When audits should be completed will be up to the settings of the hashserv node.

-In public mode, hashserv should use the latest Bitcoin blockchain hash, and Bitcoin blocks as its timescale.
-In private mode, the user who uploaded the file will be responsible issuing challenges.
+For public audits, hashserv should use the latest Bitcoin blockchain hash, and Bitcoin blocks as its timescale.
+For private audits, the user who uploaded the file will be responsible issuing and verifying challenges.

 #### 3. Downloading
 Users may download files via GET by requesting the hash of the files.
 The data will most likely be encrypted and the user will have decrypt the file client side.
+The hashserv node may also choose to serve decrypted content over HTTP.

 #### 4. Exporting
-Hashserv nodes should have a finite capacity for data storage.
-They should utilize other hashserv nodes, and DriveShare users to offload capacity.
+Hashserv nodes  have a finite capacity for data storage.
+They may utilize other hashserv nodes, and [DriveShare](http://driveshare.org) users to offload capacity.
 Data stored off node should be clearly marked as such.

 #### 5. Payment
 Early versions of this software will accept data freely within capacity limits.
 Upload and download actions should be metered, as this will be used to later charge uploaders and downloaders.